Clifton Record Tribune

 ON NEWSSTANDS NEAR YOU

-Thank you to our many new subscribers!
+Thank you to our many new subscribers and online readers!
 We've been seeing steady growth in both our print and digital subscriptions these past few weeks.
 You can join the ranks of our subscribers of either the print or digital version by calling 254-675-3336.
 Or you can pick up the print edition outside our new office at 122 N. Ave.
-D in historic downtown Clifton.
+D in historic downtown Clifton (pictured here).

 —Nathan Diebenow, managing editor

-It's time to become one of our newest subscribers to either the print or digital version by calling 254-675-3336.
+Thank you to our many new subscribers and online readers!
+We've been seeing steady growth in both our print and digital subscriptions these past few weeks.
+You can join the ranks of our subscribers of either the print or digital version by calling 254-675-3336.
 Or you can pick up the print edition outside our new office at 122 N. Ave.
-D in historic downtown Clifton.
+D in historic downtown Clifton (pictured here).

 —Nathan Diebenow, managing editor